rohit507/UMD-CMSC498a-Intro-to-ESD/src/Introduction/layout.md

 # Introduction
-@inlinetodo("Write intro paragraph.")

 This class will teach you about the LPC1769, an ARM Cortex microcontroller.
 @@
-When compared to normal CPU the LPC is a simple device, with only one processor core and a miniscure amount of memory, it still manages to be very useful.
+When compared to normal CPU the LPC is a simple device, with only one processor core and a miniscure amount of memory, it still manages to be useful.
 @@
 In fact this simplicity makes it a wonderful learning tool, allowing us to forgo kernel and driver interfaces and work at the lowest level possible, without